🤿 25 Best Spots for Snorkeling in Maui + Tips & Maps (2023)

 While you can snorkel anywhere with water and your gear, some places are certainly better than others!

-The South and West Maui regions offer the best snorkel beaches as these are more sheltered from the tradewinds.
-In these areas, you’ll find calmer waters and better visibility, along with an array of colorful marine life.
+The regions known as South Maui and West Maui offer the best beaches to snorkel from as they are on the leeward (dry) side and are sheltered from the tradewinds.
+Here, you’ll find calmer waters, better visibility, and an array of colorful marine life.

-Conversely, most beaches on the east are not well suited for snorkeling.
-Strong changing currents and poor visibility make swimming and snorkeling difficult, and dangerous at times.
+Conversely, most beaches on the eastern coast are not well suited for snorkeling.
+Strong currents and poor visibility make swimming and snorkeling difficult at the best of times and dangerous at the worst of them.

 Maui Snorkel Tours